Table of Contents

 What makes people scared of commitment?

-Like any other psychological issue, a fear of commitment doesn’t take hold or thrive in isolation.
+Like any other psychological issue, a fear of commitment doesn’t take hold in isolation.
 There are always underlying triggers for this tendency.
-Some of the key causes behind the fear of commitment include:
+Kranti lays out some of the key causes behind the commitment phobia:

-- Having experienced or been around poor romantic relationships.
+- Poor relationships: Having experienced or been around poor romantic relationships can instill skepticism about love.
 An intense heartbreak or parents’ divorce can make a person scared of commitment

-- The quest for the ‘right person’ or the fear of ending up the wrong person is also a trigger for this tendency
+- Indecisiveness: The constant quest for the “right person” or the fear of ending up with the wrong person is also a trigger for this tendency

-- Trust issues are a common underlying cause for commitment issues
+- Trust issues: Trust issues are a common underlying cause for commitment issues

-- A commitment-phobe may have suffered trauma or abuse as a child
+- Childhood abuse: A commitment-phobe may have suffered trauma or abuse as a child

-- Attachment issues or unmet emotional needs during childhood can also make a person scared of commitment
+- Unmet emotional needs: Attachment issues or unmet emotional needs during childhood can also make a person scared of emotional dependence in their adult life

-- People coming from broken homes or dysfunctional families are likely to be wary of long-term relationships
+- Growing up in a dysfunctional family: People from broken homes or dysfunctional families are likely to be wary of long-term relationships

 Take This Fear Of Commitment Quiz

-- Are you always finding faults with the person you are dating?
+- Do you always find fault with the person you are dating?
 Yes/No

 - Do you feel neglected by friends who are in serious relationships?
 Yes/No